 If you are not related to the deceased, you must complete the Statement of Informant's Qualification form (PDF, 176KB) and upload this onto our system via the document portal or email it to email@example.com before your scheduled appointment.

 Please ask the doctor who is preparing the Medical Certificate Cause of Death (MCCD) to upload this, as soon as possible to the document portal.
-When they do this, they will also need to provide contact details of the relative who will be doing the registration.
+When they do this, they will also need to provide contact details of the relative who will be registering the death.

 Note: if an inquest was held you do not need to make an appointment with us.
 The death will be registered using the Coroner's paperwork and then any copy death certificates required can be ordered.

-- The deceased's date and place of death (full address)
+- The date and place of death (full address)

-- Their marital status (Married, Civil Partner, Widow / Widower, Surviving Civil Partner, Single / Divorced)
+- Their marital status (Married, Civil Partner, Widow / Widower, Surviving Civil Partner, Single or Divorced)